Manna: Identification

 In particular, there is a scale insect that feeds on tamarisk, the Tamarisk manna scale (Trabutina mannipara), the secretions of which are often considered to be the prime candidate for biblical manna.
-At the turn of the twentieth century, Arabs of the Sinai Peninsula were selling this substance as man es-simma, roughly meaning "heavenly manna".
+At the turn of the twentieth century, Arabs of the Sinai Peninsula were selling this substance as man es-simma من السما, roughly meaning "heavenly manna".
 Tamarisk trees (particularly Tamarix gallica) were once comparatively extensive throughout the southern Sinai, and the honeydew produced by the Tamarisk manna scale is similar to wax, melts in the sun, is sweet and aromatic (like honey), and has a dirty-yellow color, fitting somewhat with the biblical descriptions of manna.
 However, being mostly composed of sugar, it would be unlikely to provide sufficient nutrition for a population to survive over long periods of time, and it would be very difficult for it to have been compacted into cakes.

-Another type of honeydew is turkey oak manna, also called Persian gezengevi-gezo, men, Turkish Kudret helvasi, man-es-simma, also Diarbekir manna, or Kurdish manna.
+Another type of honeydew is turkey oak manna, also called Persian gezengevi-gezo, men, Turkish kudret helvasi, man-es-simma, also Diarbekir manna, or Kurdish manna.
 It is formed by aphids and appears white.
 It was common in western Iran, northern Iraq and eastern Turkey.
 When dried it forms into crystalline lumps which are hard and look like stone.
 They are pounded before inclusion in breads.

-Some scholars have proposed that manna is cognate with the Egyptian term mennu, which designated a substance that figured in offerings.
+Some scholars have proposed that manna is cognate with the Egyptian term mennu (mnw), which designated a substance that figured in offerings; a white aromatic plant that smelled of antiu (possibly myrrh).

 Other researchers have believed manna to be a form of lichen – a plant-like colony that often has a low mass per unit volume density and a large "sail area".
 In particular, Lecanora esculenta has been postulated.
 Known natural aerial falls of various lichens have been described as occurring in accounts separate from that in the Bible.
 "In some parts of Asia Lecanora esculenta covers the soil to such a degree that, according to Parrot, it forms beds 15 to 20 centimetres thick."

 In 1921, the American consul in Jerusalem reported to the American government that he had identified manna as a "form of dew" that "hardens and assumes the form of a grain" when it falls on the leaves of oak trees.